-Makes: 8 servings
+Makes 8 servings

 Total carbohydrates: 10 grams per serving

-2 tablespoons lemon juice (about the juice of one lemon)
+- 2 tablespoons lemon juice (about the juice of one lemon)

 - 3/4 teaspoon kosher salt (or half as much table salt)

-1 clove of garlic, peeled, smashed and finely minced or put through a garlic press
+- 1 clove of garlic, peeled, smashed and finely minced or put through a garlic press

 - 1/2 cup sliced, slivered, or chopped raw almonds

-1 cup grated cheddar cheese
+- 1 cup grated cheddar cheese

-1 sweet apple, cored and diced
+- 1 sweet apple, cored and diced

-1. Put the lemon juice, salt, and garlic in a large bowl and set it aside.
+- Put the lemon juice, salt, and garlic in a large bowl and set it aside.

 - Stack and bunch the leaves together, then use a large, very sharp knife to sliver them.
 You should have 6-8 cups.

-4. Now heat the remaining tablespoon of oil in a small pan over medium-low heat and fry the almonds with a pinch of salt, turning them with a spatula for 2 or 3 minutes, until they are nice and golden.
+- Heat the remaining tablespoon of oil in a small pan over medium-low heat and fry the almonds with a pinch of salt, turning them with a spatula for 2-3 minutes, until they are nice and golden.

 - Add the cheese and apples and mix well again, then taste the salad.
 If it needs more salt or lemon, add it.
 Serve within an hour.